poveilleux/AzureFileShareExplorer/README.md

-# AzureFileStorageExplorer
+# AzureFileShareExplorer

-Easily explore your Azure File shares with the Azure File Storage Explorer.
+Easily explore your Azure File shares with the Azure File Share Explorer.